net47/ansible-f5-aws-lab/README.md

   - ami-a8ddbbc7

 ## Some notes
+- Since AMI instance ID's vary from region to region, please note that the AMI's in the public.yaml variable file are applicable to EU (Frankfurt).
+Using London instead of Frankfurt, the followig AMI's apply:
+  - Jetware LAMP Stack: ami-4f5d4a2b
+  - F5 Prelicensed Hourly BIGIP-13.1.0.2.0.0.6 - Best 25MBPS: ami-030fea64
 - Using `--extra-vars "env=Student01` you can setup multiple lab environments, perfect for customer trainings.
 - The Windows Jumphost uses a special cloud-init config to enable the WinRM interface for software management.
 I used the `Chocolatey` Package Manager (https://chocolatey.org/) for installing software.
 - The LAMP server configuration is done via the cloud-init file.